olympum/olympum-draft/_posts/2017/2017-01-03-impact-of-weight-on-zwift.md

    300w, this difference is 6.8%.
 I expected the rider's weight not to impact segment times, since this is a flat segment where only aero and absolute power should matter.
-1. Across the board, <u>there is aproximately 5 secs penalty per 10cm
+1. Across the board, <u>there is approximately 5 secs penalty per 10cm
    of additional height</u>.
 I expected some impact of height, as the rider will have a harder time getting tucked into a good aero position, but the penalty is more than I thought.
 1. There is a very strange anomaly here for 300w and 80kg.
-The 180cm rider is actually faster than the 170cm one, and the 190cm is aproximately the same as the 170cm.
+The 180cm rider is actually faster than the 170cm one, and the 190cm is approximately the same as the 170cm.
 I ran the tests twice, and the results seem consistent so I am not sure why this is happening.

 <img src="{{ site.base_url }}/assets/2017/01/aero.png" style="width:700px"/>